 - Master in Advertising Communication (UC3M) – Cultural Creativity

-- Master in Visual and Digital Media (School of Human Sciences and Technology, IE) – Digital Media Culture
+- Master in Visual and Digital Media (Business School, IE) – Digital Media Culture

-In the last decade, she has developed her teaching activity in many renowned institutions.
+In the last two decades, she has developed her teaching and research activity in many renowned international institutions.
 It is remarkable her work as professor responsible for the area of “Experiential Learning” at New York University-Madrid, an essential experience in her contribution to the field of Innovation in Educommunication.
-She usually collaborates as Guest Lecturer in several international PhD programs as, for instance, Doctorate Program of Culture and Media Industry at Bayreuth Universität, a benchmark in Transmedia Studies, and she has also coordinated the area of “Research in Digital Media” of the Doctoral Program at Madrid Open University and she was the Academic Director of the Master in Digital Communication and the Master in Education and New Technologies.
+She usually collaborates as Guest Lecturer in several international PhD programs as the Doctorate Program of Culture and Media Industry at Bayreuth Universität, a benchmark in Transmedia Studies.
+She has also coordinated the area of “Research in Digital Media” of the Doctoral Program at Madrid Open University and she was the Academic Director of the Master in Digital Communication and the Master in Education and New Technologies.

-Regarding her academic background, she is European PhD at Complutense University of Madrid and Sapienza University of Rome, where she has also been a Lecturer.
-Her contribution to Intermedia Studies on the relation between the old avan-garde and the digital avant-garde gained a great recognition, she also won the Extraordinary Doctorate Award and the Excellence Mention from Real Colegio Complutense at Harvard together with an invitation as Postdoctoral Fellow at Harvard University.
+Regarding her academic background, she is European PhD at Complutense University of Madrid and Sapienza University of Rome (2009), where she has also been a Lecturer.
+Her contribution to Intermedia Studies on the relation between the old and digital Avant-garde gained a great recognition, she won the Extraordinary Doctorate Award and the Excellence Mention from Real Colegio Complutense at Harvard together with an invitation as Postdoctoral Fellow at Harvard University.
 She conducted this research between Spain, Italy and the United States with the funding program from the Official Credit Institute Foundation and the Ministry of Education.
 Among the international institutions of her Predoctoral training, we find also Universiteit Utrecht and Bremen Universität.

 From 2009, she is Associate Researcher at ZKM Center for Art and Media Karlsruhe, where she develops her projects in Digital Innovation on Interactive and Immersive Communication.
 She has also been Visiting Scholar at Yale University and has conducted her Postdoctoral research at Bayreuth Universität and Friedrich-Alexander-Universität Erlangen-Nürnberg.

-In addition to her remarkable international career, she is the author of several publications of theoretical innovation in prestigious academic journals and editorial houses as Amsterdam University Press, Manchester University Press, Bulzoni Editore, etc. She has been Invited Lecturer in several international seminars and conferences at ISEA, Queen Mary University of London, New York University or School of Creative Media (CityU of Hong Kong), invited by the director Jeffrey Shaw, and in several public presentations in the context of the Jean Monnet Chair “The Culture of European Integration”.
+In addition to her remarkable international career, she is the author of several publications of theoretical innovation in prestigious academic journals and editorial houses as Amsterdam University Press, Manchester University Press, Bulzoni Editore, etc. She has been Invited Lecturer in several international seminars and conferences at Queen Mary University of London, New York University or School of Creative Media (CityU of Hong Kong), invited by the director Jeffrey Shaw, and in several public presentations in the context of the Jean Monnet Chair “The Culture of European Integration”.